GluuFederation/cloud-native-edition/pygluu/kubernetes/templates/README.md

     1. If a connection is not made to google consul using google account the call to the api will fail.
 Either connect to google consul using an associated google account and run any `kubectl` command like `kubectl get pod` or create a service account using a json key [file](https://cloud.google.com/docs/authentication/getting-started).

+    - **Optional[alpha]:** If using Istio please [install](https://istio.io/latest/docs/setup/install/standalone-operator/) it prior to installing Gluu.
+You may choose to use any installation method Istio supports.
+If you have insalled istio ingress , a loadbalancer will have been created.
+Please save the ip of loadblancer for use later during installation.

 === "DOKS"